zeshan-ops/projecto/docs/design/softwareDesignDocument.md

 ### Implementation Details

 #### Model + Data
-A project needs to be able to have tasks and log entries (with the last log entry functioning as a **"last action"**).
-The model will therefore have project objects that act as containers of tasks and log entries.
+There are four key objects in the model + data part of the codebase:

+1. `Project`
+2. `Task`
+3. `Log`
+4. `jsonDataInterface`

+The `Project` object is an aggregration of `Task` and `Log` objects, essentially functioning as a container for them.
+Vectors will be used to store the tasks and log entries, making adding, deleting and editing them easy.

-To reduce the coupling of the project object to its aggregated objects, when editing one of them that corresponds to that project, it will be done by replacing the entire object.
-This way the project object does not care what the objects are, only that they exist.
+When editing a task that belogns to a project, the entire `Task` object will be replaced by a new one inside the `Project` object.
+This means that the `Project` object does not need to access methods from the `Task` class, reducing coupling.

-Communication with the project object is therefore based entirely around adding, deleting, replacing or returning the tasks and log entries it stores.
-To get information about the specific aggregated objects, the objects own methods (getters) will be used.

 The data will be stored in JSON format with the help of the [Nlohmann JSON](https://github.com/nlohmann/json) library.
 This library could have been used to construct the model too, but I chose to use a separate implementation in case I changed the data storage method in future.

-There is a single simple data handling object `jsonDataInterface`.
-The principle of operation is that this object will load the data from the storage file, this data will be manipulated by the program and then rewritten to the data file using a `writeData()` method.
-This class is strongly coupled to the `Project` class as it can generate `Project` objects from JSON data.
-Changes to the `Project` class will necessarily require changes to this method in `jsonDataInterface`.
+This will be handled by the `jsonDataInterface` object.

+The `jsonDataInterface` object is the most complex object in the model.
+It will act as a container of the application's data when the program runs: reading the data upon initialisation and copying it into a member variable, editing the copied data, and then rewriting it back to the data file.
+This object will also be able to convert a `Project` object into JSON format.

 <div align=center>